johnnykv/heralding/README.rst

    :target: https://landscape.io/github/honeynet/beeswarm/master
    :alt: Code Health

-Note: This project is not ready for production deployments!

 Beeswarm is a honeypot project which provides easy configuration, deployment and managment of honeypots.
 Beeswarm operates by deploying fake end-user systems (clients) and services (honeypots).
 Beeswarm uses these systems to provides
 IoC (Indication of Compromise) by observing the difference between expected and actual traffic.